PavelSyomin/legal-services-geography-papers/README.md

 ## Papers details

 In the following tables, links reference the particular folders with the paper's code, text, published PDF (if any), and citation info.
 Papers are sorted in the order of conference/publication date.
+Unpublished papers (currently, there is one unpublished paper) are not listed.

 Some journal articles were first presented on conferences, and then enhanced and published in the journals without a separate publication in conference proceedings.
 In this case, they are placed in the “Journal articles” section without a record in “Conference papers”, and the relevant conference details can be found on the particular paper's page.